milesberry/milesberry.github.io/_posts/2017-01-15-Computing At School.md

 Again, English exam boards have developed detailed specifications for qualifications at this level[^GCE].
 These include some deliberately ambitious material, such as an introduction to functional programming, often taught in Haskell, graphs and algorithms for graph traversals and shortest paths and big-O notation.
 They also include a significant, more extensive project which might include the development of a computer game or simulation with a graphical user interface or an investigation of topics such as machine learning or 3-d graphics.

-[^GCE]: See, for example, AQA (2015) AS and A-level Computer Science.
-Available at http://www.aqa.org.uk/subjects/computer-science-and-it/as-and-a-level/computer-science-7516-7517
+[^GCE]: See, for example, [AQA (2015) AS and A-level Computer Science](http://www.aqa.org.uk/subjects/computer-science-and-it/as-and-a-level/computer-science-7516-7517).

 Whilst such qualifications naturally lead on to undergraduate degrees in computer science, they are increasingly recognised as useful preparation for degrees in many other disciplines which make use of computing, such as engineering, natural and social sciences, teaching and medicine.